-At the beginning of each academic year, all full-time faculty members are required to outline individual performance goals, including professional development activities for the year, which must extend beyond the job description and link to departmental and College goals.
+At the beginning of each academic year, all full-time faculty members are required to outline individual performance goals, including professional development activities for the year, which must extend beyond the job description and link to departmental, center, and college goals.
 Progress toward meeting these goals is evaluated in initial, mid-year and summative conferences with the supervisor and in the end-of-year self-evaluation.
 (Refer to Faculty Performance Appraisal Process, Section 10.0.)

-3.7 COMMUNITY COLLEGE OF DENVER PROFESSIONAL DEVELOPMENT REOUIREMENTS
+3.7 COMMUNITY COLLEGE OF DENVER PROFESSIONAL DEVELOPMENT REQUIREMENTS development every 5 years.

 At CCD, there are a variety of options for new and veteran faculty to earn the required professional development hours.
-These professional development activities, facilitated by CCD's Teaching and Learning Center (TLC), are designed to develop and enhance the teaching and learning process at CCD.
+These professional development activities, facilitated by CCD's Teaching Learning Center (TLC), are designed to develop and enhance the teaching and learning process at CCD.

-Probationary faculty are required to complete 30 hours of professional development per year.
-Non-probationary faculty are required to complete 90 hours of professional development every 5 years.
+Provisional faculty are required to complete 30 hours of professional development per year.
+Non-provisional faculty are required to complete 90 hours of professional